LukeGarnham/Wired-and-Wiser-MS3/README.md

 Furthermore, I will test that the Delete Booking and Delete Account functions work correctly.
 These fucntions do not **POST** data to my database but they do delete data from it so it is equally important I validate them.

 Results:
 - **Register Page**:  I added some checks in the **POST** method of the (Python) register function.
 This function now validates the data the user submits to ensure it matches the format requested.
 The first and last names are passed to the validate_name function and the email address is passed to the validate_email function.
-If any of these results in a False result being returned, then the user is redirected to the Register page and a flash message informs them what invalid data they have entered.
+The password is passed to the validate_pw function - I only check the length of the password and do not restrict characters that the user can input since the password is hashed before it is passed to my database removing the risk on any malicious code being inserted into my database.
+If any of these validation tests results in a False result being returned, then the user is redirected to the Register page and a flash message informs them what invalid data they have entered.
 I have applied the same validation attributes to the input fields in the HTML5 code so the Python checks will only trigger if the user bypasses the frontend validation rules.
 The following inputs result in the form not being submitted:
+    - Leaving any required field blank.
     - First or last name containing any numbers or special characters aside from a hyphen (-).
     - First or last name being longer than 30 characters.
     - Invalid email format.